Up-to-date Information on the Coronavirus Situation

 - For almost all public indoor and some outdoor spaces (hotels, restaurants, events etc.), you will need to show either a negative COVID test or proof of vaccination/past infection.
 Find more information on these so-called "entry tests" here.

-- FFP2 masks required in all shops and museums for those that are not vaccinated or have recovered from COVID
+- FFP2 masks are required for everyone on public transport, in cable cars, and essential businesses such as supermarkets, chemists, petrol stations, banks.
+FFP2 masks required in all shops and museums for those that are not vaccinated or have recovered from COVID.

-Depending on the situation in Austria's intensive care units, even stricter rules may be imposed during the autumn.
+Depending on the situation in Austria's intensive care units, stricter rules may be imposed.

 We will provide more information as it becomes available.